jqotwell/jqotwell/README.md

 Hello,

-I am James Otwell and I will be graduating from my Data Science Masters' program this semester.
+I am James Otwell and I just finished my Masters' in Data Science.
 I am looking for work as a data scientist.

 <!---
 jqotwell/jqotwell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.